Skip to main content

 • The property names are always case-sensitive, property values are also case-sensitive except when using regex in case insensitive mode.

-• String values must be wrapped in either single or double quotes - "value" or 'value'.
+• String values must be wrapped in either single or double quotes (preferred) - "value" or 'value'.

 • Boolean, Number, and Date values must not be wrapped in quotes.